Klüver–Bucy syndrome: In humans

 Klüver–Bucy syndrome was first documented among certain humans who had experienced temporal lobectomy in 1955 by H. Terzian and G.D.
 Ore.
 It was first noted in a human with meningoencephalitis in 1975 by Marlowe et al. Klüver–Bucy syndrome can manifest after either of these (lobectomies can be medically required by such reasons as accidents or tumors), but may also appear in humans with acute herpes simplex encephalitis or following a stroke.
-Other conditions may also contribute to a diagnosis of Klüver–Bucy syndrome, including Pick's disease, Alzheimer's disease, ischemia, anoxia, progressive subcortical gliosis, Rett syndrome, porphyria and carbon monoxide poisoning, among others.
+Underlying conditions contributing to the diagnosis of Klüver–Bucy syndrome include Pick's disease, Alzheimer's disease, ischemia, anoxia, progressive subcortical gliosis, Rett syndrome, porphyria, and carbon monoxide poisoning, among others.

 It is rare for humans to manifest all of the identified symptoms of the syndrome; three or more are required for diagnosis.
-Among humans, the most common symptoms include placidity, hyperorality and dietary changes.
-They may also present with an inability to recognize objects or inability to recognize faces or other memory disorders.
-Social neurosciences research shows that changes in temporal lobe is identified as a cause for aberrant sexual and hyper-sexual behaviors.
+Among humans, the most common symptoms include placidity, hyperorality, and dietary changes.
+They may also present with an inability to recognize objects, or an inability to recognize faces, or other memory disorders.
+Social neuroscience research shows that changes in the temporal lobe are commonly identified as a cause for hypersexuality, and other aberrant sexual behaviors.